Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

   #.
 Select on which market or storefront you want to publish your listings by selecting it from the :guilabel:`PUBLISH TO` dropdown menu.
   #.
 Select for how long you want your listings to be available by selecting the right number of days from the :guilabel:`PUBLISH DURATION` dropdown menu.
   #.
 Indivudually choose the items you want to publish by clicking their :guilabel:`Publish` checkboxes or by selecting :guilabel:`Select all` in the :guilabel:`SELECT...` dropdown menu.
   #.
-When ready to publish your listings, click on :guilabel:`Publish selected products`.
-  #.
-Wait for Particl Desktop to publish your listings.
+When ready to publish your listings, click on :guilabel:`Publish selected products` and wait for Particl Desktop to publish your listings.
 A progress bar at the bottom of the screen indicates the progress.

 ..
 Import WooCommerce Inventory
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~